The Knighton Hotel, Broad Street, Knighton, Powys, LD7 1BL

-Please note that the Auction will be livestreamed via our website with Remote Bidding by Proxy, Telephone or Internet Only.
-You must pre-register to bid for each auction no later than 24 hours prior to the auction.
+Please note that the Auction will be livestreamed via our website.
+You can take part remotely via Proxy, Telephone or Online, if you wish to bid you must pre-register via our website no later than 3pm the day prior to the auction.
 Please click here for further details.

 *DEFINITION OF GUIDE & RESERVE PRICE

 All properties are sold subject to a reserve price, which is the minimum price the seller is willing to accept and is confidential between the seller and Auctioneer.
 The guide price is only an indication as to where the reserve is currently set and not necessarily the Auctioneers expectation of what it will sell for.
 If the guide price is a bracket figure, then the reserve price cannot be higher than the top end of the guide price, if the guide price is a fixed figure, then the reserve cannot be more than 10% above the guide price.
 The guide price and reserve price can be subject to change at any time up to and including the auction day and, properties can often sell for substantially more than the quoted guide price.